Ks89/My-MEAN-website-client/README.md

 ## How to setup

-1. create a file called ".env" into the root folder and add all these properties

-    JWT_SECRET=INSERT A JEW SECRET HERE

-    TWITTER_CONSUMER_KEY=YOU KEY/ID
-    TWITTER_CONSUMER_SECRET=YOU KEY/ID

-    FACEBOOK_APP_ID=YOU KEY/ID
-    FACEBOOK_APP_SECRET=YOU KEY/ID

-    GOOGLE_CLIENT_ID=YOU KEY/ID
-    GOOGLE_CLIENT_SECRET=YOU KEY/ID

-    GITHUB_CLIENT_ID=YOU KEY/ID
-    GITHUB_CLIENT_SECRET=YOU KEY/ID

-    LINKEDIN_CLIENT_ID=YOU KEY/ID
-    LINKEDIN_CLIENT_SECRET=YOU KEY/ID

-    USER_EMAIL=YOUR_EMAIL
-    PASS_EMAIL=YOUR_PASSWORD

-    - replace 'YOU KEY/ID' with the keys obtained from facebook/github... oauth applications.
-    - replace YOUR_EMAIL and YOUR_PASSWORD with the data of your e-mail account
-    - reaplce INSERT A JWT SECRET HERE with an alphanumerical string (I'm using a random string with a length = 72)

-2. install all necessary tools (Node.js, redis-server, mongo db, Google Chrome)
+1. install all necessary tools (Node.js, Google Chrome, Mozilla Firefox)
-3. execute this command 'npm install' into the root folder
+2. execute this command 'npm install' into the root folder
-4. execute this command 'npm install' into the app_client folder
-4. execute this command 'redis-server
-5. execute this command 'mongod' (on Mac OSX use 'sudo mongod')
-6. execute this command 'gulp' into the root folder to start this application (back-end)
+3. start My-MEAN-website server with `gulp`
-7. execute this command 'npm start' into app_client folder to start this application (front-end)
+7. execute this command 'npm start' into the root folder to start this application (client/front-end)

 This will start this application at http://localhost:3300

-## How to run tests (server-side)
-If you want to run server's tests execute these commands:

-1. mocha test-server-integration
-2. mocha test-client-unit/3dparty-passport-test.js
-3. mocha test-client-unit/auth-experimental-collapse-db.js
-4. mocha test-client-unit/auth-util-test.js
-5. mocha test-client-unit/users-test.js
-6. mocha test-client-unit/util-test.js

-Or try `gulp test`, but it's still broken

 ## How to run tests (client-side)
-cd app_client
 npm test

 ## How to start

-- cd <Main folder>
+- cd MyWebsite
 - gulp
+- cd ..
-- cd app_client
+- cd My-MEAN-Website-client
 - npm start (or npm run build for production)
 - Open your browser http://localhost:3300 (if not automatically opened)